Minh111104/Hangman/README.md

 # Hangman

 Welcome to the **Hangman Game**!
 This is a classic word-guessing game where the player attempts to guess a hidden word by suggesting letters within a limited number of attempts.
 The game provides visual feedback in the form of a Hangman figure that progressively completes with each incorrect guess.
+This project uses **CMake** to manage the build process.